 Remove the meat from the fridge and let sit out for 30 minutes to an hour.

-Place Shawerma Removable Vertical Rack on baking tray.
+Place Shawerma Removable Vertical Rack on a baking tray.

 Take each piece of beef and skewer it onto the skewer till you have a tower of beef.

 When all the beef has been skewered, top skewer with half a tomato.

 Place the tray with the tower into the oven and bake for 1 to 1 1/2 hours, depending on the doneness you want to be cooked.

 Remove and slice thinly.
 Serve as a sandwich, salad topper, or bowl with tahini sauce, sumac laced onions (recipe below), roasted or fresh tomatoes, lettuce, shatta, and/or pickles.

 1 onion, thinly sliced

 Thinly slice onion, sprinkle with sumac and salt, and massage for 30 seconds.